yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 edge is done with an SNI equal to the `host` in the original URI - in the example, `video.cp.example`.
-So, in order to successfully complete the handshake, the landing dCDN node has to be configured with a certificate whose SAN matches `video.cp.example`, i.e., a Content Provider's name.
+So, in order to successfully complete the handshake, the landing dCDN node has to be configured with a certificate whose subjectAltName matches `video.cp.example`, i.e., a Content Provider's name.

 {{fig-cdni-flow}} illustrates the cascaded delegation flow that allows dCDN to obtain a STAR certificate that bears a name belonging to the Content Provider